microservices-community/microservices-conf/website/index.md

 excerpt: "The Microservices Conference is a joint forum for scientists and practitioners to present and discuss the most recent innovations, trends, experiences, and concerns in the field of microservices."
 ---

-The Microservices Conference is a joint forum for scientists and practitioners to present and discuss the most recent innovations, trends, experiences, and concerns in the field of microservices.
+The International Conference on Microservices (shortened Microservices) is a joint forum for scientists and practitioners to present and discuss the most recent innovations, trends, experiences, and concerns in the field of microservices.

 ## Community
 <p>